braintree/braintree_android/README.md

 ## Feedback

-Braintree v.zero is in active development.
-We appreciate the time you take to try it out and welcome your feedback!
+The Braintree Android SDK is in active development, we welcome your feedback!

 Here are a few ways to get in touch: